Rethinking the Roles of Large Language Models in Chinese Grammatical Error Correction: Experiments

-Our main results on NLPCC are presented in Table~\ref{Table: Main_Results_NLPCC}, we also provide main results and analyses on NaCGEC in Appendix~\ref{sec:appendix_main_results_nacgec} and Table~\ref{Table: Main_Results_NaCGEC}. \paragraph{Main Results of \ourmethod{}} From Table~\ref{Table: Main_Results_NLPCC}, we can know that: (1) With the same amount of training data, \ourmethod{} generally brings significant improvements to all baselines under all evaluation metrics.
+\paragraph{Main Results of \ourmethod{}} From Table~\ref{Table: Main_Results_NLPCC}, we can know that: (1) With the same amount of training data, \ourmethod{} generally brings significant improvements to all baselines under all evaluation metrics.
 (2) With only 10\% of the labeled training data, small models enhanced by \ourmethod{} achieve performance equivalent to or better than that of training with the full amount of data.
 (3) The model-agnostic nature of \ourmethod{} enables it to bring stable gains no matter what LLMs are selected, or for small models of Large/Base scale.

 \paragraph{Main Results of \oureval{}} From Table~\ref{Table: Main_Results_NLPCC}, we see that: (1) The evaluation results of \oureval{} are basically consistent in trend with traditional metrics, which shows the correctness of \oureval{}.
 (2) Especially for the results of LLMs, we observe that \oureval{} achieves a huge numerical difference from the results obtained by traditional metrics, which indicates that \oureval{} is more suitable for GEC evaluation in the era of LLMs.
 Note that the base model of \oureval{} is \texttt{GPT-4-Turbo}, which is different from the evaluated LLMs, so it will not cause unfair evaluation.
+Moreover, we propose the hypothesis that our \oureval{} evaluation metric aligns more closely with human judgment, which will be discussed in Section~\ref{sec:human_eval}.
+Therefore, small models trained with \ourmethod{} can exhibit competitive performance with LLMs.
+This could be more meaningful in real-world scenarios, as deploying a small model is more cost-effective and offers faster response times.